The best DNA testing kits available now

 |See at LivingDNA

-We'll update this story as we continue our in-depth testing of these services.
+We'll update this story as we continue our in-depth testing of these services to find the best DNA test kit.
 In the meantime, the ones included here are the most popular DNA testing services as determined by Google keyword search rankings.

 Looking for more in-depth info on DNA testing services in general?
-Jump to our explainer.
+Jump to our DNA test kit explainer.

 - Price: $99 or $199 with health info (plus $9.95 shipping)